rightkick/Notes/terraform/README.md

 ## Terraform Provisioners
 Provisioners are used to run a set of tasks after the resource has been deployed (create-time provisioners) or destroyed (destroy-time provisioners).
 These tasks can be run remotely or locally at the deployed resource.
 Failure of a provisioner will cause `terraform apply` to fail by default.
 This behavior can be adjusted (`on_failure = continue`) so as the `terraform apply` to not fail in such cases.
 Resources created while the provisioner is in failed state are marked as tainted.

 You can use `local-exec` provisioner to run ansible playbooks.
-This is useful if you need to do a lot fo configuration tasks that are not well handled from scripting languages.
+This is useful if you need to do a lot of configuration tasks that are not well handled from scripting languages.

 Example:
 ```